Trafexofive/IRC-cpp/todo/to-do.md

 ### [FEATURES]

 - Add more advanced IRC commands.
-- Implement a GUI client.
 - Introduce plugin support for custom commands.
 - Develop a web-based interface for the server.
+[LOL]

 ### [TLDR;]